NearNodeFlash/nnf-container-example/README.md

 ### Assign Nodes to the Workflow

-For container directives, compute nodes must be assigned to the workflow.
+For container directives, **compute nodes** must be assigned to the workflow.
 The NNF software will trace the computes node back to their local NNF nodes and the container will be executed on those NNF nodes.
+The act of assigning compute nodes to your container workflow instructs the NNF software on which NNF nodes to run the containers on.

 For the `jobdw` directive that is included, we must define the servers (i.e. NNF nodes) and the computes.